-Debris and dirt block your AC’s drainage pipe, blocking the condensate to flow out via the drainage system.
+Debris and dirt block your AC’s drainage pipe, blocking the condensate from flowing out via the drainage system.
 When this happens, the water does not flow outwards, and it overflows to the central air conditioning unit.
 For that reason, your AC starts leaking water.
 If you clean your AC regularly, you can avoid this problem.

 The drain pan is underneath your indoor air handler and catches any condensation from the AC unit.
 You can inspect your drain pan and pipe to check for any dirt or grime when your unit is off.
 The pipe typically connects to the drip pan and discharges the condensate outside.

 You can clean the overflow pan by using a wet-dry vacuum and inspect the edges, corners, and bottom using a flashlight.
 You can also use a water sealant to fix a cracked drain pan.
 But sometimes, the only way to resolve your drainage problems is to replace the damaged item.